boginw/P5/report/economic_consequences.md

 | **I alt**                                 |    393.291           | 15.622            | 188.667       | 597.580 |
 | **Procentvis fordeling**                  |    65,8%             | 2,6%              | 31,6%         | 100,0%  |

-As seen in the table the cost of injuries registered by the police typically are around 5 times more expensive, this is due to the police typically handling more severe cases causing it to cost up to about 600.000 in average.
+As seen in the table the cost of injuries registered by the police typically are around 5 times more expensive.
-As seen the costs for the expenditure is most heavily on the municipality and the state, this is because they are the one providing the funds for the long time services like rehabilitation and transfer payments.
+The reason behind this is that the police is only dispatched if it is a severe incident, where the involved parts usually get lasting injuries that will hinder their ability to work and function in normal everyday activities, requiring support both financially and in with everyday chores.
+This is also why both the municipalities and the state shares the biggest load for each incident: they are the ones who are responsible for the transfer payments to support the victims.